 Patio | $200 | $400 | $900 |

-You can specify that you require a minimum number of rooms to be staged to make the job worth your while.
-It’s unlikely you’ll want to simply stage a patio and nothing else.
-By the time you factor in your consultation, planning, emailing, invoicing, travel, and actual staging, your effective hourly rate will be a fraction of what you typically charge!
+You can specify that you require a minimum number of rooms to be staged to make the job worthwhile.
+You’ll unlikely want to stage a patio and nothing else.
+When you factor in your consultation, planning, emailing, invoicing, travel, and actual staging, your effective hourly rate will be a fraction of what you typically charge!

 Once you have your by-the-room “menu” created, you can use this as a foundation to build packages.
 We explore package home staging deals further below.